Pixaler/BRWF/README.md

 ## Installation
 1. Unzip archive
-2. Put BRWF folder in C:\ directory (on root of the C drive)
-3. Run ***build.cmd***
+2. Run ***build.cmd***

 ## Using
-- When building started (open window of building), wait until YT or YT Music open on your phone, then you need to close this windows and press any keys in script
+- When building started (open window of building), wait until YT or YT Music open on your phone, then you need to unload apps on  your phone from RAM

 # Notice
 - Don't forget to trust your PC when it try to connect ADB to your phone